diggydude/bolthole-bbs/README.md

 `[gradient start=#00ff00 end=#0000ff]This is some gradient text.[/gradient]`

+While the backend code generally adheres to the Model-View-Controller pattern, I haven't slavishly followed the common practice of creating a heirarchy of controller classes.
+I'm actually not aware of any rule that says one must create a class or interface named after each element in a design pattern.
+The practice seems pedantic to me.
+The "controllers" in this package are simple switch statements.
+They get the job done without a lot of unnecessary code.

+By the same token, I haven't gone overboard with abstracting each model into three separate layers.
+Folks who do that appear to be (shall we say) much further along the spectrum than your average autist.

+All JavaScript templates are stashed in hidden textareas at the bottom of `index.php`.
+The HTML5 `<template>` tag will not work here because Gecko (and possibly other browsers) insists on altering the template code, most notably by inserting unwanted `<br>` tags that break the layout.
+For some reason, the same browser will recognize the value attribute of a textarea for some templates, but only the innerHTML attribute for others, even if the two templates are almost identical.
+The renderer looks for both.

 I hope you all have as much fun using this program as I had making it, which was a boatload!